Betsy Harris: Professional career

 After graduating in 1994, Harris went on to play four years professionally in Greece (Apollon), Iceland (Breiðablik), Spain (CD Universidad de Oviedo), Sweden (Ockelbo BBK), and Switzerland (ABB Baden).

 After starting the year playing in Spain, Harris signed with reigning Icelandic champions Breiðablik in August 1995.
 She helped Breiðablik win the Icelandic Super Cup and reach the playoffs.
 After the season, where she averaged 26.6 points per game, she was named the Foreign Player of the Year.

 In 1998, she was invited to training camp with the WNBA's Detroit Shock.

 Coaching career

 In 2014, Harris was hired as the head coach of Florida Southern women's basketball team.
 In 2019, she won her second-consecutive Sunshine State Conference championship.
-During her stint with Florida, she was a three-time Sunshine State Conference Coach of the Year and the WBCA South Region Coach of the Year in 2019.
+During her stint with Florida Southern, she was a three-time Sunshine State Conference Coach of the Year and the WBCA South Region Coach of the Year in 2019.
 She stepped down from her post in August 2022 and took over as head coach at East Central Community College in Decatur, Mississippi.

+In two years at ECCC, she led the Warriors to a 26-27 overall record.